GandhiCloudLab/smart-guide/CloudPakForApplication/000-General-Info/readme.md

 ## 3. Air gap installation
 [26-Feb-2020]

-Saif ur Rehman  6:23 PM
-Hello Team,
 Has anyone performed air gap installation of cp4a?
-Provided that you have a VM to pass access to internet through a proxy
+Provided that you have a VM to pass access to internet through a proxy.

-Alan Little  10:28 PM
+[Alan Little]

 Airgap is not yet supported